 Flights

-Nothing has changed in this spending category in a while.
 Although both the Amex Platinum and the Citi Prestige Card earn 5X points on flights, the Amex Platinum is a preferred option between the two because it provides trip delay insurance.

 The U.S. Bank Altitude® Connect Visa Signature® Card is a bit of an underdog, but it still should be on your radar.
-Unlike its big brother, the U.S. Bank Altitude® Reserve Visa Infinite® Card, it earns 4X points on all travel regardless if it’s booked through a travel portal or not.
-Keep in mind, the U.S. Bank doesn’t have any transfer partners, so you’ll be limited to redeeming points directly through their travel portal.
+Unlike its big brother, the U.S. Bank Altitude® Reserve Visa Infinite® Card, it earns 3X points on all travel regardless if it’s booked through a travel portal or not.
+Keep in mind, U.S. Bank doesn’t have any transfer partners, so you’ll be limited to redeeming points directly through their travel portal.

 Both of the Chase Sapphire cards, both Chase Freedom cards as well as the Capital One Venture X Rewards Card offer travelers 5X points per dollar spent on airfare booked via their respective travel portals.
 However, keep in mind that booking directly with an airline might save you some headache down the road.